Protecting your rights when you’re dealing with collectors.

 d) Collectors cannot call on Sundays, National Holidays, or at night.
 They also can’t call you at a time you say you cannot receive calls.

 Of course, if you are currently dealing with collectors you may be wondering just what benefit the FDCPA actually provides.
 After all, your collectors are probably calling every day to attempt to collect and using what can seem like every trick in the book to do it.

-In truth, unless their behavior violates one of the above restrictions, the practice is considered fair.
+Unless a collectors behavior violates one of the restrictions, their practice is considered fair.
 A creditor can absolutely call you every day, but they cannot call forty times in one day.
 They can even threaten, but those threats have to fall within the limits of the law.
 So if the company is seeking a court-order against you, they can tell you that… as long as it’s true.